rskhor/website/_blog/2021/why-track-expenses.md

 subtitle: 10 November 2021
 ---

-# The backstory
+# Backstory

 So, Singaporean guys have to serve 2 years in the military when they hit 17.
-You get paid just under S$500 per month in a city where the cheapest room for rent goes for about S$700, if you're lucky.
-Most young adults live with their parents and I was lucky to be part of that majority... but some of my friends had complicated family situations and were pushed to think very far outside the box in order to make the math work.
-The whole idea of societal equality started to feel like a massive lie once I met more people and saw what the 2 years of conscription were doing to their lives and choices.
+You get paid just under S$500 per month in a city where the cheapest room for rent goes for about S$700.
+It was during this time in my life that I decided to start tracking where my money was going each month.

-It was during this time and backdrop that I decided to start tracking where my money was going each month.
 I came up with a pretty simple template that I've been using ever since.
-It's followed me through 2 years of the aforementioned military service, then through a break where I worked odd jobs to amass money for travel and investing, and finally through 4 years of university ending in the summer of 2020.
+It's followed me through 2 years of the aforementioned military service, then through a period where I worked odd jobs in order to amass money for travel and investing.

-When COVID hit, I graduated into a pretty uncertain economy where nobody was hiring, and I got a ton of value out of being able to project my monthly expenses to a high degree of certainty.
-Years of tracking meant that I knew what the forward burndown rate on my savings would be over what could have very well been 2 years of unemployment.
-I lived alone, so that made calculations pretty straightforward.
+When 2020 came around, I graduated into a pretty uncertain economy where nobody was hiring.
+However, I got a ton of value out of being able to project my monthly expenses to a high degree of certainty.
+Years of tracking meant that I knew what the forward burndown rate on my savings would be, over what could have very well been 2 years of unemployment.
+I had the benefit of living alone at that time, so that made calculations pretty straightforward.

 # How it works